 Ballyfermot Play Park

-Frank McDonald, author and architectural critic, former Irish Times Environment Correspondent.
+With Frank McDonald, author, architectural critic and former Irish Times Environment Correspondent.
 As a long-time resident of Temple Bar, Frank shares his personal relationship with a quarter of the city famed for its history, culture and controversy.
 Hear about its medieval lanes, its early ’90s transformation thanks to the Group 91 architects and the recent developments and current challenges from those who have lived and worked in the area.
 Duration: 6:45.